SunflowerGolem/sunflowergolem.github.io/_pages/hire-me.md

 classes: wide
 ---

 Looking for someone to design a compelling narrative or create an engaging story for your project?
-You can _**Hire Me**_.
+I'm only a message away so you can _**hire me**_.

 I work on a lot of different projects every day, but my passion and expertise lie in **narrative design and game development**.
 So if you're ever having any issues with your game, don't hesitate to reach out!
 I've probably seen similar issues before and I'd be happy to help you find a solution 😃